 Final Environmental Review 11/01/07

-Joint Statement of the First U.S.-Peru FTA Free Trade Commission Meeting
+Joint Statement of the First U.S.-Peru TPA Free Trade Commission Meeting

-Joint Statement of the Second U.S.-Peru FTA Free Trade Commission Meeting
+Joint Statement of the Second U.S.-Peru TPA Free Trade Commission Meeting

 Real Results on Labor Rights

 PTPA: Benefiting the Environment through Improved Forest Sector Governance

 U.S.-Peru TPA Protects U.S. Ports

 May 10 Bipartisan Agreement